Gyoo/LiveSplit.SplitsBet/README.md

 ### Commands

-- !start __(Broadcaster only)__: Starts the bot.
+- `!start` __(Broadcaster only)__ Starts the bot.
 Viewers can bet whenever a message inviting them to do so appears.
-- !stop __(Broadcaster only)__: Stops the bot.
+- `!stop` __(Broadcaster only)__ Stops the bot.
 Viewers can't bet anymore.
-- !bet (hh:m)m:ss: Guess the time for the current split.
+- `!bet (hh:m)m:ss` Guess the time for the current split.
 Hours and first digit of minutes are optional (Example: 4:20 is a valid time).
 You can't change your bet after you set it.
-- !unbet: Cancels your bet for the current split.
+- `!unbet` Cancels your bet for the current split.
 Watch out, there's a points penalty!
-- !checkbet: Verify your bet
+- `!checkbet` Verify your bet
-- !betcommands: Shows the available commands
+- `!betcommands` Shows the available commands
-- !score: Shows your score during a run
+- `!score` Shows your score during a run
-- !highscore: Shows the current highest score
+- `!highscore` Shows the current highest score

 ### Score system